 There is a plethora of debates taking place at the moment, which tend to blur what the people of Europe have achieved since setting off on this journey over 60 years ago.
 There is an urgent need to concentrate beyond the noise to consider what Europe has delivered for its people and what place it has in the world economy today.

 English, PDF, 501kb

-This note offers a brief analytical summary of the commodity trade situation in the European Union.
+These graphs offer a brief summary of the commodity trade situation in the European Union.

 The Secretary-General presented the OECD report "Health at a Glance: Europe 2016" alongside Mr. Vytenis Andriukitis, European Commissioner for Health and Food Safety.